turingschool/curriculum-site/module1/lessons/reaching_through_objects.md

 ## Warm Up

 - What are some benefits to using classes?
 What would the code look like if we ___didn't___ separate functionality and responsibilities into classes?
-- Based on what you've seen so far, do you have any ideas about what some possible pitfalls could be within Object-Oriented design?
+- Based on what you've seen so far, do you have any ideas about what some possible pitfalls could be within object-oriented design?

 # Workshop

 ## Warm Up Exercise

-Using this `warmup` directory in our Big Repo (under the `reaching_through_objects` directory), we are going to work through all four classes involved in this Trick or Treating exercise: `Candy`, `Bag`, `Costume` and `TrickOrTreater`.
+Using this `warmup` directory in our [Big Repo](https://github.com/turingschool-examples/se-mod1-exercises) (under the `reaching_through_objects` directory), we are going to work through all four classes involved in this Trick or Treating exercise: `Candy`, `Bag`, `Costume` and `TrickOrTreater`.
 Tests have been written for you, so your job is to make the tests pass.

 We will work on the `Candy` class together.
 Unskipping one test at a time, let's make the tests pass.

 <section class="dropdown">

+### Making Tests Pass for Candy
 If your `candy_spec` tests are passing, your code probably looks something like this:

 ```ruby